imvasen/plex-one-pace-updater/README.md

 In order for the script to work, Plex should already know where the seasons and episodes are in your library.
-If it doesn't, you probably need to modify your folder structure as explained [here](plex-folder-structure).
+If it doesn't, you probably need to modify your folder structure as explained [here][plex-folder-structure].

 ## Run the script